ANDDigest/Text-Mining_Hybrid_RE/validation/readme.md

 ## Usage

-The results obtained in our study with the fine-tuned LLM module can be replicated using the provided data files.
+The results obtained in our study can be replicated using the provided data files, with our fine-tuned LLM model (Timofey/Gemma-2-9b-it-Fused_PPI)[https://huggingface.co/Timofey/Gemma-2-9b-it-Fused_PPI], using the `../st6.LLM_eval.py` script.

-- **Data Analysis**: Each row can be parsed to extract the proteins of interest, their interaction context, and the LLM's prediction for further analysis or validation.

-- **Model Evaluation**: Compare the LLM's predictions against known interactions to assess model performance.

-- **Research and Development**: Use the prompts and LLM outputs as a basis for developing improved models or for understanding the nuances in protein–protein interaction predictions.

 ## Additional Information